InsideLoop/InsideLoop/doc/Array.rst

     }

 In this example, the size of the array is defined at the construction of the object and is fixed in this code.
-But their size an grow or shrink during the lifetime of the object.
+But their size can grow or shrink during the lifetime of the object.
 You can use the :cpp:`Append` method to add an element at the end of an array.
 The following function takes an array :cpp:`v` and returns the array containing all the positive elements of :cpp:`v`.